-Codifying the role of Streams could lead to a gridlocked situation such as in Lebanon otherwise everyone is equal. - Lebanese sects are both ethnic and rigid.
+Codifying the role of Streams could lead to a gridlocked situation such as in Lebanon

+- Lebanon guarantees particular jobs to particular sects based on very out of date census data.
+This Constitution limits ethnic roles purely to military roles - otherwise everyone is equal. - Lebanese sects are both ethnic and rigid.
 The Streams in this Constitution allow people to change and to self-define on terms other than ethnic terms. - I expect the Chofshi (Liberal) Stream to be the largest because most people will want to live under such a system - whether Muslim, Christian or Jewish.
+Despite being Dati, I expect I would live in a Liberal system so long as it made some provision for religious education for members who desired it.